Saransk: Administrative and municipal status

 Saransk is the capital of the Mordovian republic.
 Within the framework of administrative divisions, it is, together with three work settlements (Lukhovka, Nikolayevka, and Yalga) and thirteen rural localities, incorporated as the city of republic significance of Saransk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Saransk is incorporated as Saransk Urban Okrug.

 Geography

 The city is located in the Volga basin at the confluence of the Saranka and Insar Rivers, about 630 kilometers (390 mi) east of Moscow.

+Urban layout

+The central district of Saransk, the place of the key sightseeing attractions, is a square limited by the streets Staroposadskaya, Botevgradskaya, Polezhaeva/Vasenko, Serova, and Alexandra Nevskogo.
+Volgogradskaya Street connects the city center with the eastern part of the city, starting from the intersection of Kommunisticheskaya and Serova Streets and crossing the Insar River.
+Mordovia Arena is located immediately across the river.
+The route Veselovskogo Street – Kovalenko Street – Yugo-Zapadnoye Highway runs north to south through the western districts of the city (from Lyambirskoye Highway to Osipenko Street).

+Lenina Avenue connects the city center with the northern part of Saransk, first changing into Alexandrovskoye, and then to Lyambirskoye Highway.
+Intersecting them, Severny Bypass runs around Saransk in the north, starting at the intersection of P-180 and P-158 highways.
+It then changes into Vostochny Bypass that connects Saransk to the airport.

+Osipenko Street runs from the center to the southern boundary of Saransk.
+The route connecting the city to the airport follows Alexandra Nevskogo Street – Sevastopolskaya Street – Krasnaya Street through the exit after the junction with Vostochny Bypass.

+Street parking in Saransk is free of charge.
+Parking on sidewalks, public transport stops, and at special traffic signs is prohibited.

 Climate

 Saransk has a relatively chilly version of the humid continental climate (Köppen: Dfb) with warm but not hot summers and cold winters, that averages well below freezing for five months of the year.
 Transition periods are extremely short and only April and October are between 0 C and 10 C in mean temperatures.